s-pins/alx-backend-security/README.md

 # ALX Backend Security: IP Tracking

-What's up, bro!
 This is a Django project for the ALX Backend Security course.
 We're tracking IPs, blocking the bad guys, and doing some cool analytics.

 ## Features